danielalejandro1203/danielalejandro1203/README.md

-# 👋 Hola, soy Daniel Gutierrez
+# 👋 Hi, I'm Daniel Gutierrez

 💻 **Python Backend / Web Developer**
-🎓 TSU en Computación e Informática (3.5 años)
+🎓 TSU in Computer Science & Information Technology (3.5 years)
-🌍 Abierto a oportunidades **remotas / híbridas**
+🌍 Open to **remote / hybrid opportunities**

-Soy desarrollador enfocado en **Python y desarrollo web**, con experiencia creando aplicaciones backend y web que **consumen APIs REST públicas** para integrar datos y funcionalidades externas.
-Me gusta construir soluciones claras, funcionales y bien estructuradas.
+I am a developer focused on **Python and web development**, with experience creating backend and web applications that **consume public REST APIs** to integrate external data and functionality.
+I enjoy building solutions that are clear, functional, and well-structured.

 ---